gom-lang/gom/README.md

 }
 ```

-Apart from the built-in types, custom types can be created using the `type` keyword.
+Other types can be defined using the `type` keyword.

 ```ts
 type Count = int;